acseCAPSlab/BatteryZoo/README.md

-# Li-Batt: A parameter Library for control and estimation of lithium-ion Battries
+# BatteryZoo: A parameter library for control and estimation of lithium-ion battries